Witches (Discworld): Overview

-Another later addition to witch skills, established in Maskerade, but first named in the Aching books, is First Sight—seeing what's really there instead of what you hope to, expect to, or what others see—and Second Thoughts—thinking about the way you're thinking.
+Another later addition to witch skills, established in Maskerade, but first named in the Aching books, is First Sight—seeing what is really there instead of what one hopes to see, expects to see, or what others see—and Second Thoughts—thinking about the way one is thinking.

-There is also the art of making a "shambles," a kind of magical handmade device or construct used by witches for such uses as detecting or amplifying magic, for protection (like a "curse net"), or for sending out a spell; the device itself is not magical ("Not exactly [magic].
-It's trickery.), it's simply "something to be magical through," in the same way that a pair of spectacles "help you to see, but don't see for you," and the same way that a bow "stores up muscle power as the archer draws it, and sends a heavy arrow much further than the archer could actually throw it."
-The trick behind how a shamble works lies in its assembly and use, which is to "catch the moment".
-They're assembled in a matter of seconds, using any stuff one happen to have on their person, like strings, feathers, beads, coloured paper, etc., and must also incorporate something alive in the centre (i.e. a fresh egg, an insect kept alive in a matchbox, etc.), and they must also "look right."
-Miss Tick has also compared shambles to "one of those expensive penknives", when she was explaining about them to Tiffany Aching, in A Hat Full of Sky.
+Though witches rarely use magic, a low-level form of magic employed frequently is a 'shamble', a handmade device or construct used by witches for such uses as detecting or amplifying magic, for protection (like a "curse net"), or for sending out a spell.
+The shamble itself is not seen as having magical properties, being instead something to employ magic through, and can only be made from scratch in the moment it is needed and used only once.
+A shamble, which can consist of any number of things, must contain something living, such as a fresh egg or a small insect.

 Unlike wizard magic, which is taught en masse, witch magic is taught on a one-to-one basis by older witches to apprentices.
 Although magical talent tends to run in families, witches do not teach their daughters, feeling that this would cause a sort of magical inbreeding.

 Discworld Voodoo is considered to be an aspect of witch magic, combined with a sort of do-it-yourself religion, relying heavily on the power of belief.
 The most powerful Discworld voodoo-women can deliberately create moderately powerful gods for a specific purpose.

 Generally speaking, witches are women and wizards are men.
 Despite the opinions of wizards and witches on this subject (that systemization comes easier to men and intuition comes easier to women), there appears to be no reason for this beyond cultural bias.
 There has only ever been one female wizard on the main Discworld continent, as described in the events of Equal Rites.
 The island of Krull on the very Rim of the Disc does not mind female wizards but no one from the Circle Sea would ever admit they exist.